easytarget/SBCEye/README.md

 * Restart SBCEye to apply any changes

 ## Customisation and Architecture
-I need to flesh this out in a sepaerate document.
+I need to flesh this out in a separate document.

-In brief: Customising should be relatively easy, add a data source and commands to gather it in `SBCEye.py` (see how this is done for the CPU temperature, etc); then add it to the graph structures in `robin.py` and the sensorlist in `httpserver.py`.
-Customising the screens for an OLED display can be done in `animate.py`
+In brief: Customizing should be relatively easy, add a data source and commands to gather it in `SBCEye.py` (see how this is done for the CPU temperature, etc); then add it to the graph structures in `robin.py` and the sensorlist in `httpserver.py`.
+Customizing the screens for an OLED display can be done in `animate.py`

 ## Wiring:
 The sensor, display and GPIO control is all optional.
-The unit itself can only control a single pin, but it can monitor and log multiple pins if you are also using GPIO for controlling other aparatus (eg 3d printer power supplies)
+The unit itself can only control a single pin, but it can monitor and log multiple pins if you are also using GPIO for controlling other apparatus (eg 3d printer power supplies)
 * I2C goes to the 0.96' OLED screen and BME280 Sensor module
 * GPIO outputs controlling lights etc; opto-isolated relay boards are your friend here.
-* Button goes to a spare GPIO with a pulldown resistor
+* Button goes to a spare GPIO with a pull-down resistor

 ![schematic](/docs/img/SBCEye-hardware-small.png)